danymat/neogen/docs/adding-languages.md

     - Adding `$1` will move the cursor there (with tab completion) if the user allowed it in the setup function
 - the optional params:
     - `no_results`: (bool, default false) will only use this field when there is no value returned by the granulator
     - `type`: (string[], default nil) will only use this field for the required types.
-If not specified, will use this field for all types
+If not specified, it will use this field for all types